MCL Tear Ballwin, MO

 Diagnosing an MCL Tear in Ballwin, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
 At Axes Physical Therapy, we have free injury evaluations in Ballwin, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Ballwin, MO for MCL Tears